yvesyue/Predict-New-Medicines-BELKA/README.md

 1. Unseen Data in Private Leaderboard:
 The private leaderboard introduced molecular structures (building blocks) absent from both training and public validation datasets.
 This led to a significant leaderboard shakeup, highlighting the difficulty of generalization.

 2.Overfitting:
 Public leaderboard performance did not always align with private leaderboard results, emphasizing the challenge of generalizing to unseen data.

 ## Key Takeaways

--Transformer Generalization:
+- Transformer Generalization:
 Transformers, when lightly fine-tuned, excelled at generalizing to unseen datasets.
 Overfitting during fine-tuning impaired their ability to predict novel data.
--Fine-Tuned ChemBERTa:
+- Fine-Tuned ChemBERTa:
 Specialized fine-tuning on ChemBERTa for unseen data improved private leaderboard performance over traditional overfitting-prone models.
--Simplicity Wins:
+- Simplicity Wins:
 Simple 1D-CNN architectures paired with basic SMILES tokenization often outperformed complex approaches.

 ## Insights

 Can models truly generalize to unseen data in real-world, complex biological scenarios?
 This competition raises concerns about model reliability in such cases, underscoring the need for further research.